SitaaronKL/TheNetwork_Waitlist/SUPABASE_SETUP.md

 -- Create an index on created_at for sorting
 CREATE INDEX idx_waitlist_created_at ON waitlist(created_at DESC);

+-- Create an index on source for tracking analytics CREATE INDEX idx_waitlist_source ON waitlist(source);
 ```

 4. Click **Run** (or press `Ctrl/Cmd + Enter`)